flipcoder/textbeat/README.md

 # Articulation

-Tilda(~) is another command, but sets mod wheel value It is intended to be used for vibrato.
+Tilda(~) does vibrato.
-Vibrato functionality will change to pitch wheel oscillation in the future
+Vibrato uses the mod wheel right now, but will eventually use pitch wheel oscillation.

 # Tracks